juju/docs/src/en/charms-storage.md

 The underlying cloud's storage resource is normally destroyed by first detaching it and then using `juju remove-storage`.
 To remove storage from the model without destroying it the `--no-destroy` option must be used.
+Be wary of using the latter option as Juju will lose sight of the volume; it will only be visible from the cloud provider.

 If an attempt is made to either attach or remove storage that is currently in use (i.e. it is attached to a unit) Juju will return an error.
 To remove